 School-specific impact reports

-At the end of a year-long programme, we provide all our partner schools with an Ofsted-ready report detailing the impact of the programme on pupils' academic progress, attitudes to learning and social and emotional development.
+At the end of a programme, we provide all our partner schools with an Ofsted-ready report detailing the impact of the programme on attitudes to learning, social and emotional development, and academic progress.

 ACADEMIC OUTCOMES and ATTITUDES to LEARNING

 Progress at School

 More pupils make expected progress and above expected progress on the Franklin Scholars programme than otherwise - this includes both the mentor and the mentee.
 The programme is found to narrow the gap between Pupil Premium students and their peers.